estuary/flow/site/docs/guides/create-dataflow.md

 4. Use the **Connector** drop down to choose your desired data source.

-  The rest of the page populates with the properties required for that connector.
+  A form appears with the properties required for that connector.
   More details are on each connector are provided in the [connectors reference](../reference/Connectors/capture-connectors/README.md).

 5. Fill out the required properties and click **Test Config**.

   Flow uses the provided information to initiate a connection to the source system.
   It identifies one or more data **resources** — these may be tables, data streams, or something else, depending on the connector.
+Each resource is mapped to a collection through a **binding**.

   If there's an error, you'll be prompted to fix your configuration and test again.

-6. Look over the generated capture definition and the schema of the resulting Flow **collection**.
+6. Look over the generated capture definition and the schema of the resulting Flow **collection(s)**.

-If you'd like, you can edit the YAML files directly.
+  Flow generates catalog specifications as YAML files.
+  You can modify it by filling in new values in the form and clicking **Regenerate Catalog**, or by editing the YAML files directly in the web application.
+  (Those who prefer a [command-line interface](../concepts/flowctl.md) can manage and edit YAML in their preferred development environment).

+  It's not always necessary to review and edit the YAML — Flow will prevent the publication of invalid catalogs.

 7. Once you're satisfied with the configuration, click **Save and publish**.
 You'll see a notification when the capture publishes successfully.